TimeWarriors/IFTTT_RestApi/README.md

 1. Create a new IFTTT trigger with eighter Android or iOS location triggers.

-2. Create a trigger for entering and area.
+2. Create a trigger for entering or exiting an area

 3. Place the trigger in the buildings area.